Mendral

 How Mendral works at PostHog

-Our agent is a GitHub App.
-You install it on your repo (takes about 5 minutes), and it starts watching every commit, every CI run, every log output.
-Here's what it does concretely:
+Mendral is a GitHub App.
+You install it on your repo (about 5 minutes), and it starts watching every commit, every CI run, every log output.
+Concretely:

-Ingesting logs at scale.
-We built a log ingestion system that processes PostHog's billion-plus weekly log lines so the agent can search and correlate failures quickly.
-Without this, you can't do meaningful diagnosis.
-You need to be able to look at a failure, pull the relevant logs, and cross-reference with other recent failures to determine if it's a flake or a real regression.
+Log ingestion at scale.
+We built a log ingestion system that processes PostHog's billion-plus weekly log lines so the agent can search and correlate failures fast.
+Without this, diagnosis is impossible.
+You need to pull the relevant logs from a failure and cross-reference with other recent failures to know if it's a flake or a real regression.

 PostHog 7-day CI log volume

-Detecting and tracing flakes.
+Tracing flakes to their root cause.
 The agent correlates errors with code changes.
-When it sees a test failing intermittently, it traces the flake back to its origin: which commit introduced it, which infrastructure condition triggers it (sometimes it's infra slowness or side effects, not code).
+When it sees a test failing intermittently, it traces the flake to which commit introduced it and what infrastructure condition triggers it (sometimes it's infra slowness or side effects, not code).
 This is the part that takes a human the longest, and where the agent adds the most value.

-Opening PRs with fixes.
-When the agent identifies a flaky test and has enough confidence in the diagnosis, it opens a pull request to quarantine or fix it.
-Because PostHog's repo is public, these PRs are visible to anyone.
+Opening PRs.
+When the agent has enough confidence in a diagnosis, it opens a pull request to quarantine or fix the test.
+PostHog's repo is public, so these PRs are visible to anyone.
 You can go look at them right now.
 The agent iterates on the PR based on review comments, just like a human would.

 Mendral PR on PostHog's public repo: sharding Playwright E2E tests into parallel jobs

 Acting as a team member on Slack.
 The agent joins Slack and behaves like a team member.
-When there's a CI failure, it doesn't broadcast to a general channel.
+It doesn't broadcast failures to a general channel.
 Every member of the PostHog team linked their account to the Mendral dashboard, so the agent knows who to involve.
 If your commit likely caused the failure, you get a direct message.
 If it's a known flake, the agent handles it without interrupting anyone.
-This was something the PostHog team pushed us to build better, and it's become one of the most impactful features.
+The PostHog team pushed us to build this more carefully than we originally planned, and it's become one of the highest-leverage features.

-The routing problem is underappreciated.
+Routing matters as much as diagnosis.
 Knowing who to notify about a failure is almost as valuable as knowing what failed.
-At PostHog's scale, a failure notification going to a general channel means 98 people glance at it and 97 ignore it.
+At PostHog's scale, a failure notification in a general channel means 98 people glance at it and 97 ignore it.
 Having the agent figure out who actually needs to look at it, based on the code change and the failure signature, removes a lot of noise.

-Working on a public repo keeps you honest.
-Every PR our agent opens on PostHog's repo is visible to anyone.
-This has been great for us because it forces total transparency.
-You can see exactly what the agent is doing, how it reasons about failures, and what fixes it proposes.
+Working on a public repo keeps us honest.
+Every PR our agent opens on PostHog's repo is visible.
+Anyone can see how the agent reasons about failures and what fixes it proposes.
+That forces a level of transparency we couldn't have engineered ourselves.